Maximum levels of delta-9-tetrahydrocannabinol (Δ9-THC) in hemp seeds

 What is changing?

-The new maximum levels are presented in Table 1.
+The maximum levels are presented in Table 1.

 Why?

-In 2015, EFSA assessed the risk to human health related to the presence of Δ9-THC in milk and dairy products (EFSA 2015).
+In 2015, the European Food Safety Authority assessed the risk to human health related to the presence of Δ9-THC in milk and dairy products (EFSA 2015).

-In 2020 EFSA published a scientific report assessing exposure to Δ9-THC, and found that the rate of 1 µg Δ9-THC per kg body weight as an acute reference dose was exceeded in certain exposure estimates (EFSA 2020).
-The Commission therefore considers that maximum levels should be set for hemp seeds and derived products.
+EFSA (2020) published a scientific report assessing exposure to Δ9-THC, and found that the rate of 1 µg Δ9-THC per kg body weight as an acute reference dose was exceeded in certain exposure estimates.
+The European Commission therefore considers that maximum levels should be set for hemp seeds and derived products.

 Timeline